Messaging services have come a long way from the homing pigeon and the early days of AIM, thank goodness!

 Can my business get Instagram Direct?

-If you have an Instagram account, then there is no reason why you can’t make use of the Instagram Direct messaging service.
-The system is simple to use and is integrated into the Instagram app.
+If you have an Instagram account, then there is no reason why you can’t make use of the direct messaging service.
+You can find the messaging feature in the top right corner of the Instagram App.
+From there you’ll be able to view messages you’ve received as well as ones you’ve sent.

 If your business doesn’t have an Instagram account, then it’s time to get one!